US STOCKS-Wall St caps best month in decades with broad sell-off

 "Wall Street is liking all the programs that the government and the Fed are putting together," Nolte added.
 "So Wall Street is doing fine but Main Street is going to be a longer process."
 The Dow Jones Industrial Average fell 288.14 points, or 1.17%, to 24,345.72, the S&P 500 lost 27.08 points, or 0.92%, to 2,912.43 and the Nasdaq Composite dropped 25.16 points, or 0.28%, to 8,889.55.

-Of the 11 major sectors in the S&P 500, all but consumer discretionary and communications services closed in negative territory, with energy companies suffering the largest percentage loss.
+Of the 11 major sectors in the S&P 500, all but consumer discretionary and communications services closed in negative territory, with materials and financials suffering the largest percentage losses.
 Earnings season continues apace, with 236 of the companies in the S&P 500 having reported quarterly results.
 Of those, two-thirds have surprised consensus estimates to the upside, according to Refinitiv data.

 But there have been 90 negative pre-announcements in the first quarter, compared with 40 positive, and analysts see aggregate S&P 500 earnings dropping by a year-on-year rate of 14.4% in the first three months of 2020, per Refinitiv.
-Amazon.com reported results after the closing bell.
-In post-market trading, its shares were down nearly 5%.
-Apple Inc earnings were expected soon.
+Market leaders Apple Inc and Amazon.com reported results after the closing bell.
+In post-market trading, Apple shares gained more than 2% while Amazon.com was down over 5%.

 Facebook Inc climbed 5.2% after the social media company reported better-than-expected quarterly revenue.
 American Airlines posted its first quarterly loss since emerging from bankruptcy in 2013, sending its shares down 4.9%.